Restricted Cargo: Chinese Sailors, Shore Leave, And The Evolution Of U.S. Immigration Policies, 1882-1942

 Despite being racialized as servile and exploitable, Chinese sailors were forceful in asserting their rights.
 When immigration officials tried to deny shore leave to Chinese sailors who had been confined to cramped quarters for weeks and months, the result was often mutiny.
 An inspector from the Galveston station, for instance, reported in August 1913 that when the British-flagged Harfleur arrived in Sabine, Texas, he had been unable to stop the vessel’s Chinese crew from going ashore without inspection or bonds.
 When the inspector conducted a headcount of the Chinese sailors upon their return to the Harfleur, he reported that “one of them kicked me in the stomach and one assaulted me from behind.”
 Although the ship’s captain temporarily restored order, after the muster was completed the Chinese crew began throwing “large chunks of sulphur” at the inspector and a watchman assisting him, which the ship’s officers only halfheartedly attempted to stop.
 As the Harfleur’s white British captain explained, he was indemnified against any legal costs associated with crew members’ desertions by insurers in London and he had no interest incurring the wrath of his crew by denying them the liberty to go ashore.

 Tracking the number of sailors entering and exiting ports was difficult to do with accuracy.
-Nonetheless, in 1913 immigration officials estimated approximately 40,000 Chinese seamen were actively working in American ports.
+Immigration officials lobbying for more stringent restrictions seem to have exaggerated the number of Chinese sailors shipping from American ports, as was the case in 1913, when the Bureau’s annual report listed 40,000 active Chinese seamen.
 During the 1920s, as figures compiled by historian Anna Pegler-Gordon show, immigration inspectors administered between four and eight thousand examinations of Chinese seamen seeking to land – numbers that would include repeat entries by the same individual sailors.
 In 1920, 1,637 Chinese sailors were recorded as having deserted in New York, with an additional 135 deserting in San Francisco.
 That year, the two ports processed a total of 361,066 and 31,687 foreign seamen respectively.
 In comparison, in 1925, after quotas on European immigration were in place, 23,194 non-Chinese foreign seamen deserted in all U.S. ports out of a total number of 1,004,226.